MMynampati/Stairway-to-Heaven/docs/final.md

 ### Approach 5: Frame skipping and Framestacking

 We added a frame skipping parameter of 2 and a frame stacking of 4 on top of the previous approaches.
 For frame skipping, the agent only takes action every two frames and will return every 2nd frame.
-This means the agent will repeat an action for two frames and decreases the total training time because the agent doesn’t have to make a decision at every step.
+This means the agent will repeat an action for two frames and decrease the total training time because the agent doesn’t have to make a decision at every step.
 This would also help prevent the agent from getting stuck on walls since it could repeat turning away or moving back instead of choosing an action that would get it stuck again.

 Then, we combined/stacked the last 4 frames that weren’t skipped into a single observation.
 This gives the agent more information about the environment, such as movement and previous changes.